FINAL FANTASY VII REMAKE Receives Accolades Trailer as Yoshinori Kitase Talks Sequel Plans

 Category: Final Fantasy VII Remake

-Publisher Square Enix has shared a high-octane accolades trailer for Final Fantasy VII Remake, shedding light on all the great reviews the Tetsuya Nomura–directed role-playing game has been getting since its launch on the 10th of April.
+Publisher Square Enix has shared a high-octane accolades trailer for Final Fantasy VII Remake, shining a light on all the great reviews the Tetsuya Nomura–directed role-playing game has been getting since its launch on the 10th of April.
 It's probably worth remembering that the title is a timed PS4 exclusive for one year.

 Currently sitting at a fantastic 88% score on Metacritic, Final Fantasy VII Remake is the third best-reviewed PS4 game of the year, only behind Atlus' Persona 5 Royal (95%) and Media Molecule's Dreams (89%).